-14. Tang Cu Pai Gu – Sweet and Sour Ribs
+14. Gu Lou Yuk – Sweet and Sour Pork

 In Asian cuisine, a typical family usually consists of many savory dishes served alongside a bowl of steaming rice.
-And Tang Cu Pai Gu is one of them!
+And Gu Lou Yuk is one of them!

 Overall, this recipe is truly a crowd-pleaser.
-These yummy ribs can satisfy the pickiest children in China and worldwide.
+The yummy pork can satisfy the pickiest eaters in China and worldwide.

 15. Lanzhou Lamian – Lanzhou Hand-pulled Noodles

 The way Lanzhou Lamian is made is truly mesmerizing.
 It is formed by stretching and folding the dough into strands while relying on its weight.
 The number of times the dough is folded determines the thickness and length of the strands.